Azure-Samples/openai-end-to-end-baseline/README.md

 1. Build and push the image

-    Run the following commands in your terminal:
+    Run the following commands from the dist folder in your terminal:

     ```azurecli
     az login